Media

 AEVEX Aerospace Expands Facilities In Murrieta, CA

-SAN DIEGO, CA - Oct 23, 2024 — AEVEX Aerospace, a global leader in full-spectrum airborne intelligence solutions, announced the expansion of their aircraft modification facilities located at the French Valley Airport (F70) in Murrieta, CA. AEVEX’s existing campus has 65,000 sq ft of hangar, manufacturing, and office space.
-The new facilities provide the AEVEX campus with an additional 15,000...
+SAN DIEGO, CA - Oct 23, 2024 — AEVEX Aerospace, a premier provider of full-spectrum special mission solutions and tactical systems, announced the expansion of their aircraft modification facilities located at the French Valley Airport (F70) in Murrieta, CA. The new facilities provide the AEVEX campus with an additional 15,000 square feet of light industrial space for parts manufacture, repairs,...

 AEVEX Aerospace to Showcase Disruptor Loitering Munition at AUSA Annual Meeting 2024